Cartoon Wars Part I: Production

 In the DVD commentaries for season ten, series co-creators Trey Parker and Matt Stone spoke about how they experienced difficulties with Comedy Central during the production of "Cartoon Wars Part I" and "Cartoon Wars Part II".
 They originally wanted to open season ten with these episodes, but were forced to postpone them until later in the season, due to Comedy Central not approving of the depiction of Muhammad.
 Instead, the season opened with "The Return of Chef", after one of the show's former actors, Isaac Hayes, released a statement bad-mouthing South Park over a previous dispute.
 Even as Parker and Stone continued to work on "Cartoon Wars", the dispute between them and the network had still not been resolved.
 As a result, the plot was developed into a two-part story-arc to allow for more negotiations between the two sides.

-Parker and Stone also clarified their opinions on Family Guy; Parker stated: "we do hate it [...] we understand that people love it [...] we certainly don't think it should be taken off the air [...] we just don't respect it in terms of writing".
+During the episode's audio commentary, Parker and Stone also clarified their opinions on Family Guy; Parker stated: "we do hate it [...] we understand that people love it [...] we certainly don't think it should be taken off the air [...] we just don't respect it in terms of writing".
+This is re-enforced within the episode itself by both the subtitles beneath Ayman al-Zawahiri, which describe how "The jokes are all interchangeable and usually irrelevant to the plot.", and Cartman who claims that Family Guy simply "has one interchangeable joke after another" rather than a traditional narrative structure.
 The two later referred to the writers behind the show as "smart" but emphatically criticized their overuse of "gag-humor".
 After "Cartoon Wars Part I" aired, Parker and Stone said that they were contacted by the staff of The Simpsons and King of the Hill, who both gave praise for lampooning Family Guy.
 Parker said that the staff of The Simpsons hate Family Guy more than they do, and that King of the Hills staff said to them, "you're doing God's work".
 The depictions of Bart Simpson and King of the Hills writing staff in "Cartoon Wars Part II" were influenced by the two shows contacting South Park.
 Parker and Stone also expressed a level of disappointment with how the episode was received; they felt that people ignored the scope of the Muhammad plot elements and found that more trivial aspects of the show received more attention than they deserved.

 The season fourteen episodes "200" and "201" also feature a story-arc involving depictions of Muhammad and censorship in general.
 Like "Cartoon Wars Part I" and "Cartoon Wars Part II", "200" and particularly "201" caused a large amount of controversy.